javomode/recipe-ratings-food.com/README.md

 I believe some columns in this dataset may be NMAR:
 * description may be NMAR because users who are less confident or disinterested might skip writing one.
 * rating could be NMAR if users avoid rating bad recipes rather than leaving low scores.
-* reviews might be NMAR since users often leave comments only when they feel strongly—either very positively or negatively.
+* reviews might be NMAR since users often leave comments only when they feel strongly-either very positively or negatively.

 To assess whether these are truly NMAR or just MAR, there would need to be more data on user behavior, such as whether they viewed or made the recipe without leaving feedback.